SangameshPK-2003/RegistrationForm-Tkinter/README.md

 Tkinter is a widely used Python library for creating graphical user interfaces (GUIs).
 It provides a simple and intuitive way to build desktop applications with graphical elements such as windows, buttons, labels, text boxes, and more.

 # Features
-Widget Set
+1.Widget Set
-Geometry Management
+2.Geometry Management
-Open Source
+3.Open Source